ialonsolinares/ialonsolinares/README.md

 My journey starts at 13 years old when I received my first computer:
 - Initially, I became interested in pen-testing, cybersecurity, and rooting phones.
 Later, I learned a bit about graphic design on Adobe Suite and video-editing.
-- At age 18, I started Business Administration with a specialization in Finance at Comillas.
 - At age 21, at the University of Michigan and as an exchange student, I learned R and how to use data science and apply it to organizations to solve problems
-- That summer, I began working at PwC where I was involved in many financial due diligence processes.
 - Upon graduation, I won an award for the Best Data Science project, which discussed more efficient methods using clustering to organize bikes in Madrid's Bike Rental System, BiciMAD.
 - After ending my degree, I started at Accenture where I worked for media and telecom companies automating and deploying dashboards using Google Cloud Platform.
 - Now, I am a student at IE's School of Science and Technology.
 We always can learn something more ;D